SAVE THE DATE!

 Proceeds from the Children’s Champion Luncheon support Idaho Voices for Children.

 The Children’s Champion Luncheon brings together hundreds of community partners to honor someone whose work has had statewide impact improving the lives of kids and families in Idaho.
-This year’s Children’s Champion, Hollis Brookover, continues to be a true champion for Idaho kids.
+This year’s Children’s Champion, Bea Black, continues to be a true champion for Idaho kids.

 Proceeds from the event support child advocacy in the areas of health, education, safety and well-being.